ebpf-io/ebpf.io-website/src/posts/2020-11-20-ebpf-updates/index.md

 ## Credits

 eBPF Updates are brought to you by the [Cilium project](https://cilium.io).
-This report was produced by Quentin Monnet, with contributions from Daniel Borkmann.
-Thanks to the Cilium team for the reviews.
+This report was produced by Quentin Monnet (Isovalent), with significant contributions from Daniel Borkmann.
+Thanks to Cilium engineering team for input and reviews.

-If you would like to submit contributions for the next reports, please reach out [on Slack](https://ebpf.io/slack/), on the `#ebpf-news` channel!
+If you would like to submit contributions for the next report, please submit them via the `#ebpf-news` channel on the [eBPF Slack](https://ebpf.io/slack/).